Sexual differentiation

 Sexual differentiation is the process of development of the sex differences between males and females from an undifferentiated zygote.
-Sex determination is often distinct from sex differentiation; sex determination is the designation for the development stage towards either male or female, while sex differentiation is the pathway towards the development of the phenotype.
+Sex differentiation is usually distinct from sex determination; sex determination is the designation of the development stage towards either male or female, while sex differentiation is the pathway towards the development of the phenotype.

-In many species, testicular or ovarian differentiation begins with appearance of Sertoli cells in males and granulosa cells in females.
+In many species, testicular or ovarian differentiation begins with the appearance of Sertoli cells in males and granulosa cells in females.

-As male and female individuals develop from embryos into mature adults, sex differences at many levels develop, such as genes, chromosomes, gonads, hormones, anatomy, and psyche.
-Beginning with determination of sex by genetic and/or environmental factors, humans and other organisms proceed down different pathways of differentiation as they grow and develop.
-These processes are not fixed, and can change over one organism's lifetime or over many generations evolutionarily.
+As embryos develop into mature adults, sex differences develop at many levels, including chromosomes, gonads, hormones, and anatomy.
+Beginning with determining sex by genetic and/or environmental factors, humans and other organisms proceed towards different differentiation pathways as they grow and develop.

 Sex determination systems

-Humans, many mammals, insects and other animals have an XY sex-determination system.
-Humans have forty-six chromosomes, including two sex chromosomes, XX in females and XY in males.
+Humans, many mammals, and some insects and other animals have an XY sex-determination system.
+Humans have 46 chromosomes, including two sex chromosomes, XX in females and XY in males.
 The Y chromosome must carry at least one essential gene which determines testicular formation (originally termed TDF).
-A gene in the sex-determining region of the short arm of the Y, now referred to as SRY, has been found to direct production of a protein, testis determining factor, which binds to DNA, inducing differentiation of cells derived from the genital ridges into testes.
-In transgenic XX mice (and some human XX males), SRY alone is sufficient to induce male differentiation.
+In transgenic XX mice (and some human XX males), the sex-determining region Y protein alone is sufficient to induce male differentiation.

-Other chromosomal systems exist in other taxa, such as the ZW sex-determination system in birds and the XO system in insects.
+Other chromosomal systems exist in different taxa, such as the ZW sex-determination system in birds and the XO system in insects.

 Environmental sex determination refers to the determination (and then differentiation) of sex via non-genetic cues like social factors, temperature, and available nutrients.
-In some species, such as the hermaphroditic clownfish, sex differentiation can occur more than once as a response to different environmental cues, offering an example of how sex differentiation does not always follow a typical linear path.
+In some species, such as clownfish (known to be universally hermaphroditic), sex differentiation can occur more than once as a response to different environmental cues, offering an example of how sex differentiation does not always follow a linear path.

 There have been multiple transitions between environmental and genetic sex determination systems in reptiles over time, and recent studies have shown that temperature can sometimes override sex determination via chromosomes.